debrecenics/rotaract-budavar-web/README.md

-# rotaract_web
+# Budapest Budavár Rotaract Club Website

-Web Page Budapest-Budavár Rotaract Club, Hungary
+This is the source of the Website of Budapest-Budavár Rotaract Club, Hungary (https://budavar.rotaract.hu/).

+## Build

+To build, just execute the `scripts/generate.sh`.

+## Customization

+The `scripts/skeleton` directory contains the main components of the site for each language.